2001051-mr/CS220-AU-portfolio/README.md

 - 2021/10/28 - created a basic website
 - 2021/11/5 - Updated the Log and ToDo list
 - 2021/11/5 - Went over digital identities again to establish where i stand
+- 2021/11/15 - created a list of potential website ideas
+- 2021/11/17 - decided to create a website/profile on an introduction on Norse Mythology
+- 2021/11/24 - Started work on website and a rough introduction on the website
+- 2021/12/1 - Updated Log
+- 2021/12/1 - Continued working on the website

 <br>